 Eosinophil count - absolute

-An absolute eosinophil count is a blood test that measures the number of white blood cells called eosinophils.
+An absolute eosinophil count is a blood test that measures the number of one type of white blood cells called eosinophils.
 Eosinophils become active when you have certain allergic diseases, infections, and other medical conditions.

 Eosinophils; Absolute eosinophil count

 Most of the time, blood is drawn from a vein on the inside of the elbow or the back of the hand.
 The site is cleaned with an antiseptic.
 The health care provider wraps an elastic band around your upper arm to make the vein swell with blood.

 Next, the provider gently inserts a needle into the vein.
 The blood collects into an airtight tube attached to the needle.
 The elastic band is removed from your arm.
 The needle is then removed and the site is covered to stop bleeding.